-Assumptions Level of Estimate of potential

-uncertainty effects

-Insurance Insurance cover is volatile and moving in an Medium If insurance premiums

-upward path therefore we have assumed an continue to increase

-increase above the rate of inflation over our we will review in

-2019/20 estimate supplied by our broker subsequent Annual

-Aon. and Long Term Plans.

-Fare Patronage growth for 2019/20 Medium If patronage growth

-revenue Bus: 2% differs from the

-Rail: 4.5% revised assumptions

-The revised patronage assumptions are we will review in

-based on patronage figures for the most subsequent Annual

-recent period and take account of planned and Long Term Plans.

-changes to the network.

-The assumed

-Fare increase for 2019/20: 0% patronage growth

-partially balances the

-removal of the fare

-increase.
+Assumptions Level of uncertainty Estimate of potential effects Insurance Insurance cover is volatile and moving in an upward path therefore we have assumed an increase above the rate of inflation over our 2019/20 estimate supplied by our broker Aon.
+Medium If insurance premiums continue to increase we will review in subsequent Annual and Long Term Plans.
+Fare revenue Patronage growth for 2019/20 Bus: 2% Rail: 4.5% Medium If patronage growth differs from the revised assumptions we will review in subsequent Annual and Long Term Plans.
+The revised patronage assumptions are based on patronage figures for the most recent period and take account of planned changes to the network.
+The assumed patronage growth partially balances the removal of the fare increase.
+Fare increase for 2019/20: 0%